LucaPaterlini/demoMicroservices/README.md

 [redis](https://github.com/antirez/redis)], though it can easily configured thanks to choice of using [http-cache](https://github.com/victorspringer/http-cache/).

-My vision is to used this package inside a docker container and substitute the direct calls to the third party with a large instance of radis that contact the third party api or that have access to an eth node directly.
+My idea is to used this package inside a docker container and substitute the direct calls to the third party with a large instance of radis that contact the third party api or that have access to an eth node directly.

-As well be able to be geographically more close to the consumers being able to aggregate requests that otherwise would be directed to the infura api or to a eth full node.
+As well to be able to be geographically more close to the consumers in order to be able to aggregate requests that otherwise would be directed to the infura api or to a eth full node.

 I have as well decided to take the freedom to add a limiter for the usage of the api